omkarrajmane/dash-fixer-for-ChatGPT/README.md

 ## Installation

-You can install the Dash Fixer for ChatGPT in two ways:
+You can install the Em Dash Fixer for ChatGPT in two ways:

 ### 1. From the Chrome Web Store (Recommended)